katfagg/BrightCalendar/README.md

 Features include:

+- Individual log in for user
+- Password authentication
+- Calendar
+- To do list
+- Notes page

 ## Set Up Instructions

 1. First ensure that Android Studio is installed.
 2. Then, clone this repository by clicking the green 'code' sign on top of this page.
-Click the SSH key and type in your terminal the following: git clone "git@github.com:katfagg/BrightCalendar.git".
+Click the SSH key and type in your terminal the following: git clone [git@github.com:katfagg/BrightCalendar.git]("git@github.com:katfagg/BrightCalendar.git").
 3. Open the file.
 4. Create a Firebase authentication and real-time database using the Firebase console.
 5. Then, use the Android Studio Firebase tools to connect to Firebase and install the relevant SDK's.